i-anuragmishra/RPS-Battle-Arena/README.md

 ## Acknowledgments 🙏

-- Icons and graphics sourced from [provide source if applicable]
+- Icons and graphics sourced from the internet(seriously I can't even take images form google images to build a game).
 - Inspired by the classic Rock Paper Scissors game